 - Use them for cutting and gluing practice

 There are also 2 pictures of empty caves.
-Older children draw their own sleeping bear, or perhaps the forest animal having a party, on the black and white one.
-The colored one could be used as a playdoh mat.
-Have your child make a bear out of playdoh to add to the picture.
+Older children can draw their own sleeping bear, or perhaps the forest animal having a party, on the black and white one.
+The colored one could be used as a playdough mat.
+Have your child make a bear out of playdough to add to the picture.

 GET THE BEAR HIBERNATING CRAFT HERE